Betiiy/alx-system_engineering-devops/README.md

-shell redirection task 6
+shell redirection task 7
-display the third line
+a file containing the text Best School